Happy Chinese New Year

 It is important to exit a trade that isn’t working and not run your losses more than is sensible, hoping for the market to move back in the direction you predicted.

 In our "when to enter a trade" section, we looked at how to enter a trade using the trend, pullback and breakout method.

 The next step in learning how to trade more effectively and protect yourself against losses, is to trade using a stop loss.

 How to trade using a stop loss

-You can place a stop loss when you first enter the market by selecting the Stop Loss option in the order ticket.
-Alternatively you can add a Stop Loss at a later stage via the Open Orders screen during market hours.
+You can place a stop loss by selecting the Stop Loss option in the order ticket.
+To add a Stop Loss at a later stage, navigate to the Open Orders screen.

 If you enter the market after a pullback (the pattern highlighted by the blue line in the example), consider placing a stop loss underneath the low of the most recent breakout (highlighted by the red line).
 This will help reduce potential losses.

 Aim to place a stop loss at the point that the market indicates that your initial prediction may have been wrong.
 This could be when the event that you think is a pullback turns out to be a much deeper pullback or even a reversal.

 With this strategy you will be out of a trade with a potentially small loss.

 For example if you've decided to go long or buy a market, you could place an initial stop loss below the most recent significant low, as indicated by a key support level.
 The opposite would be true if you had gone short.